perl11/perl11-blog/content/cperl-classes.md

 With the old pre-5.10 pseudo-hashes the field names `upper`, `lower` as hash keys where compile-time optimized to linear-time array access to the magic `@Rectangle::FIELDS` array.
-The hash was made restricted, ensuring typos in the field names would lead to compile-time errors, when those keys did not exist.
+The hash was made restricted, ensuring typos in the field names would lead to compile-time errors when those keys did not exist.

 # Encapsulated fields